jeffreyliknes/Pong---Project-3/README.md

 # Pong Game

-A basic pong game using SVGs.
+Pong game using SVGs.

+Purpose: Try and deflect ball into goal behind paddle while also defending your own goal.

 ## Setup